Ah yes, this one is a real gem and unfortunately causes a lot of pain.

 This Ortofon 2M Bronze moving magnet cartridge, a transducer I’m very familiar with, was listed as having only 20 hours of use, in supposedly excellent condition.
 One of my customers purchased it and asked me to install it on his Pioneer PL-71 direct drive turntable, after servicing the deck for him.

-There is no doubt that legitimate sellers will list cartridges with “only 50 hours” use, and various other low hours numbers.
-Just know that near-new cartridges will look near-new – no surprises there.
-By and large though one should be extremely wary of these sorts of very low-hours claims.
+There is one very obvious lesson here: Dont do this!
+Legitimate sellers will of course list cartridges with “only 50 hours” and various other low hours numbers.
+Just know that near-new cartridges look near-new and one should be extremely wary of very low-hours claims.

-Many sell cartridges that are damaged, with bent cantilevers, or with much higher than stated wear.
-They do this by obscuring details and many buyers lack the experience to know better.
-High-resolution inspection will, of course, tell the story.
+Many cartridges that are damaged, with bent cantilevers, or with much higher than stated wear appear for sale on various platforms.
+Sellers often obscure details and many buyers lack the experience to know better.
+High-resolution inspection will, of course, tell the story though.
 We offer this service, as do others.
-Just be careful and be sure to ask lots of questions, especially with much higher-priced “50-hour” carts!
+Be careful and ask lots of questions, especially with much higher-priced “50-hour” carts.

 Discover more from LiQUiD AUDiO